 While most VPN services claim that they don’t keep your records, you should keep a lookout and read their policies.

-Before you quickly scroll down to identify the top 6 VPN in Malaysia, you should first understand Malaysia’s Internet censorship policies.
+Before you quickly scroll down to identify the top 6 VPNs in Malaysia, you should first understand Malaysia’s Internet censorship policies.

 Then only you’ll see the importance of getting a VPN for Malaysia.

 Internet Censorship in Malaysia

 For the longest time, Malaysia’s cyberspace has taken a turn for the worse as Malaysian authorities silenced the press and blocked websites that addressed corruption scandals.